joseveigac/joseveigac/README.md

 ---

 I build games and software tools with a focus on clean architecture and real shipping.
 Experienced with Unity across commercial Steam titles, Android, and cloud backends.
 Currently building solo projects and exploring multi-platform publishing.

 ---

-## Projects

-### 🔨 In Development

-**Android RPG** · Unity 6 · *Targeting Google Play*
-Solo RPG built with Unity 6, using Addressables for optimized runtime asset loading and memory management.

----